AdinaScheinfeld/CISC3142/lab3_files/README.md

     - `createTerm()` takes a vector of vectors of strings containing data read in from the input file and an int indicating which number term to create.
 The function uses the term struct's constructor to create a term object and returns the term object that was created.
     - `createStudentGroup()` takes 3 strings with input file names, uses the `readData()` function to read in the data, uses the `createStudent()` function to create student objects using the data, adds all the students to a vector, and returns the group of students stored as a vector.
     - `createTermGroup()` takes 3 strings with input file names, uses the `readData()` function to read in the data, uses the `createTerm()` function to create term objects using the data, adds all the terms to a vector, and returns the group of terms stored as a vector.
-    - `formatThreeDecimalPlaces()` is a helper function that takes a double as input and returns that double rounded to the thousanths place, stored as a string.
+    - `formatThreeDecimalPlaces()` is a helper function that takes a double as input and returns that double rounded to the thousandths place, stored as a string.
     - `countStudentsPerInstructor()` takes a group of students stored as a vector and a course number as input, and returns a map containing instructors as keys and each instructor's number of students as values.
-    -  `findPassRatePerInstructor()` takes a group of students stored as a vector as input and returns a map containing instructors as keys and each instructor's pass rate as values.
+    -  `findPassRatePerInstructor()` takes a group of students stored as a vector as input, and returns a map containing instructors as keys and each instructor's pass rate as values.
 A student is considered to have passed a course if they did _not_ receive the grade F, W, WD, WU, WN, AUD, NC, or FIN.
     - `findPassRatePerInstructorPerCourse()` takes a group of students stored as a vector and an int containing a course number as input and returns a map containing instructors as keys and each instructor's pass rate for the provided course, as values.
 A student is considered to have passed a course if they did _not_ receive the grade F, W, WD, WU, WN, AUD, NC, or FIN.
     - `findWRatePerInstructor()` takes a group of students stored as a vector as input and returns a map containing instructors as keys and each instructor's W (withdrawal) rate as values.
 A student is considered to have withdrawn from a course if they received a W, WD, WU, or WN.
     - `findWRatePerInstructorPerCourse()` takes a group of students stored as a vector and an int containing a course number as input and returns a map containing instructors as keys and each instructor's W (withdrawal) rate for the provided course, as values.
 A student is considered to have withdrawn from a course if they received a W, WD, WU, or WN.